Why Aren't You Knitting Socks?

 There are lots of techniques for knitting small circumferences in the round.
 Each technique has its benefits and you’ll want to give them a try to find what’s best for you!

-Very Pink Knits and Tin Can Knits both offer tutorials for the common techniques like Magic loop, shortie needles, or double-pointed needles.
-Search their content for the tutorial you'd like to try!
-You might find a needle/technique combo that's just right.
-Mary Claire likes the Addi Flexiflips needles for socks and Corinne is a confirmed Chiaogoo magic looper.
+Very Pink Knits and Tin Can Knits both offer tutorials for common techniques like Magic Loop, shortie needles, or double-pointed needles.
+Mary Claire likes Addi Flexiflips needles for socks and Corinne is a confirmed Chiaogoo Magic Looper.

 I don’t know what pattern to use.